Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 However, during other seasons, when there are more trekkers, you usually need to book teahouses in advance; otherwise, you may not get a room.

-The rooms do not have heating systems, but the teahouses have a common area with a fireplace.
+The rooms do not have heating systems, but the teahouses have a common area with a fireplace where trekkers can gather and warm up.

 Accommodation